BartOtten/routex/README.md

 `Routex` is *[extension driven](EXTENSION_SUMMARIES.md)*.
 Routex boast the widest, most dynamic feature scope and can be [easily extended](EXTENSIONS.md) if the need arises.
-Like Phoenix' router, Routex minimizes necessity for code modifications throughout your code base and does not depend on anything else.
+Like Phoenix' router, Routex minimizes necessity for code modifications throughout your code base and does not add dependencies.
 It's main advantage is the lack of limits: it makes every route transformation and every route feature possible.